Massive quantum systems as interfaces of quantum mechanics and gravity

 where $n_\mathrm{th}(\hbar\omega_\mathrm{m})$ is the expected number of particles according to the Bose-Einstein statistic, and where $x_\mathrm{xpf} = \sqrt{\hbar /(2 \omega_\mathrm{m} m)}$ is the zero-point fluctuation, for which $m$ is the mass of the oscillator.
 The area under the spectral density $\mathcal{S}_{\hat x \hat x}(\omega)$ with $\hat x$ the position operator is proportional to $\langle \hat x^2\rangle$.
 In thermal equilibrium at large temperatures, $k_\mathrm{B}T\gg\hbar \Omega$, $\langle \hat x^2 \rangle $ is proportional to the temperature according to the fluctuation-dissipation theorem.

-In general, we note that the spectral density in Eq.~\eqref{eq:spectralDensityOscillator} is not symmetric in $\omega$ due to spontaneous emission which, classically, it would be.
-As important application to optomechanics, such an asymmetry is also present in an optomechanical system and allows us to cool the mechanical oscillator by driving the system on the red sideband.
-The spectral density then enters in the cooling rate of mechanical oscillators~\cite{Marquardt2007Quantum}.
+In general, we note that the spectral density in Eq.~\eqref{eq:spectralDensityOscillator} is not symmetric in $\omega$ due to spontaneous emission, which, classically, it would be.
+As important application to optomechanics, the asymmetry of the noise spectral density of the radiation pressure when driving on the red-detuned sideband allows to cool the mechanical oscillator.
+The optical noise spectral density then enters in the net optical cooling rate of the mechanical oscillator~\cite{Marquardt2007Quantum}.
+If, in addition, the light used to drive the mechanical oscillator is squeezed, side-band cooling allows the cooling of the mechanical mode to the ground state~\cite{clark2017sideband}.
 The spectral density is also relevant to sensing applications as it determines the signal-to-noise ratio~\cite{clerk2010introduction,Lau2018Fundamental}, Sec.~\ref{sec:sensing}.